jarontai/dart-souls/gh-pages.md

+# checkout to the master branch
+git checkout master

 # install the plugins and build the static site
-gitbook install && gitbook build
+gitbook build

 # checkout to the gh-pages branch
 git checkout gh-pages